On Adversarial Robustness: A Neural Architecture Search perspective: Robustness of NAS models: A study

 \section{Robustness of NAS models: A study}

-We have carefully designed our experimental setting to answer the questions stated in Section~\ref{intro}.
+We carefully design our experimental setting to answer the questions stated in Section~\ref{intro}.
 We begin by describing the design of our experiments, providing details about datasets, models, attacks, and metrics. \\

 \textbf{Datasets:} Since we want to compare the robustness of architectures across different dataset scales and complexities, we choose four different image classification datasets.
-In addition to the standard CIFAR-10 \cite{cifar10} data set, which consists of 60K images of $32 \times 32$ resolution, we also choose CIFAR-100 \cite{cifar100} to test if the same robustness trends hold when the labels turn from coarse to more fine-grained and the number of classes increase by a factor of 10.
-To study the robustness trend for tougher tasks like fine-grained image classification where the classes are semantically and perceptually more similar, we choose 102 Flowers dataset~\cite{flowers102}, which consists of 8189 flowers images split across 102 categories with each category having 40-258 images.
+In addition to the standard CIFAR-10 \cite{cifar10} dataset, which consists of 60K images of $32 \times 32$ resolution, we also choose CIFAR-100 \cite{cifar100} to test if the same robustness trends hold when the labels turn from coarse to more fine-grained and the number of classes increase by a factor of 10.
+To study the robustness trend for tougher tasks like fine-grained image classification where the classes are semantically and perceptually more similar, we choose Flowers-102 dataset~\cite{flowers102}, which consists of 8189 flowers images split across 102 categories with number of images in each category being between 40 and 258.
 Since most real-world applications deal with large-scale datasets, we also test robustness on ImageNet~\cite{imagenet_cvpr09} dataset, consisting of $\sim$1.3M images from 1000 classes.
 This makes our study more complete when compared to earlier works.